 Unless you have an alarm, it is hard to detect the presence of Carbon Monoxide in your home as it’s tasteless, colorless, and odorless.
 Exposure to Carbon Monoxide for extended periods, sometimes just hours, can be fatal.
 Carbon Monoxide is produced from combustion and commonly caused by gas stoves, dryers, furnaces, and fireplaces.

 Most Carbon Monoxide alarms are battery-powered; however, some need to plug into a wall.
-It is suggested that you place them near to where you sleep and, if possible, on the ceiling as Carbon Monoxide is lighter than air and rises.
+It is suggested that you place them near to where you sleep and, if possible, on the ceiling as Carbon Monoxide is lighter than air and rises.● Radon test

 Similar to Carbon Monoxide, Radon is odorless, colorless, and tasteless.
 It is not an instant killer; however, it can slowly damage your health over a long period.
 Typically, radon is a result of uranium deposits in the soil.
 It can enter through split cracks in the walls, foundations, pipes, and holes.

-To test for radon, you can get a short term or a long-term test.
-Both tests can be purchased from hardware stores and simply placed in the area with the highest risk.
+To test for radon, you can get a short-term or a long-term test.
+Both tests can be purchased from hardware stores in Pittsburgh PA and simply placed in the area with the highest risk.
 These areas could be close to the ground or below the ground.

 In your home, you could find many different pollutants which can contribute to poor air quality.
-However, there are 7 common pollutants which you should know about to help keep you and your family safe; they are:
+However, there are 7 common pollutants which you should know about to help keep you and your family safe; they are:1.Carbon Monoxide (CO)

 Carbon Monoxide is a hazardous air pollutant which can be fatal.
 Unless you have a Carbon Monoxide detector, you cannot tell you have it in the house.
 This form of gas is tasteless, odorless, and colorless.
-Exposure to Carbon Monoxide can result in tiredness, headaches, dizziness, nauseousness, increased heart rate, and death.
+Exposure to Carbon Monoxide can result in tiredness, headaches, dizziness, nausea, increased heart rate, and death.2.Nitrogen Dioxide (NO2)

 As a result of someone smoking indoors, other people in the household can breathe it in which can cause significant health problems.
-In the short term, this can irritate the nose, eyes, and throat, however, prolonged exposure can cause pneumonia, wheezing, bronchitis, and lung cancer.
+In the short term, this can irritate the nose, eyes, and throat, however, prolonged exposure can cause pneumonia, wheezing, bronchitis, and lung cancer.4.
+Radon

-It is essential, as a homeowner or renter, that you are aware of the health risks caused by poor air quality.
-Poor air quality can cause many symptoms, such as the following:
+It is essential, as a homeowner or renter, that you are aware of the health risks caused by poor air quality and black mold.
+These two can cause many symptoms, such as the following:

-A headache is a common symptom found in many people due to bad indoor air quality.
+A headache is a common symptom found in many people due to bad indoor air levels or mold presence.
 This is due to the increase in many different chemicals that can cause congestion, affecting the eyes and nasal passage leading to pressure in the head.

 After some time, prolonged exposure can cause you to have difficulty breathing.
 Depending on the person, sometimes breathing increases and becomes shallower.
 Similarly, it can become painful to inhale and exhale.